-Instead of implementing a complicated model selection procedure and trying to search for the universally best model, we propose the following model selection and evaluation procedure that tries to find the most parsimonious model that does not show obvious lack of fit.
-We first outline the procedure and elaborate the details later.
-First, we simplify this situation by separating the mean and covariance model selection, due to the fact that under multivariate normality, the maximum likelihood estimator of the mean parameters will be consistent under mis-specification of the covariance structure (\cite{cox_1987}.
-For the mean model selection, we assume a homogeneous covariance model and select the mean model based on standard variable selection criterion.
-Next we fix the mean model and fit the simplest covariance model, which is rank 1 with only main effects of the four predictors.
-Then we assess the goodness of fit for the fitted model.
-If the simplest model generally fits well with moderate lack of fit, we consider a forward selection by adding one pair of interaction term between the predictors at a time until we find one model that is acceptable.
-If the simplest model displays serious lack of fit, we first increase the rank by 1 and then implement the forward selection for the rank 2 model until we find an acceptable one.
-If necessary we repeat the above steps to higher ranks.
-We use the posterior predictive distribution, which was first suggested by \cite{guttman67} and \cite{rubin84}, to assess the goodness of fit in each step.
+As an alternative, we propose a ``forward search procedure'' that tries to find the most parsimonious model without obvious lack of fit.
+We outline the procedure in this section and elaborate the details with data in Section 4.
+First, we simplify the situation by separating the tasks of mean and covariance model selection, based on the fact that under multivariate normality, the maximum likelihood estimator of the mean parameters is consistent under mis-specification of the covariance structure (\cite{cox_1987}).
+For selecting the mean model, we assume a homogeneous covariance model and use a standard variable-selection criterion such as AIC or BIC.
+Next we fix that mean model and fit the simplest covariance model, a rank-1 model with only main effects of the four predictors.
+Then we assess goodness of fit.
+If the simplest model has only moderate lack of fit, we add one interaction term at a time until we find a model that is acceptable.
+If the simplest model displays serious lack of fit, we increase the rank by 1 and implement forward selection for the rank-2 model until we find an acceptable set of predictors.
+If necessary, we can continue the selection to rank 3 or higher.

-Following the above outline, we first assume a constant covariance model and use AIC (\cite{aic73}) to select the set of predictors for the mean model.
-The best mean model under AIC includes the main effect of gender, age, race, and education, as well as the two-way interaction between gender and age, gender and race, gender and education, and age and race, i.e.,